Harnessing technology in a millennial home buyer market

 Access anywhere, from any device is expected as standard.
 Paper and printing are symbols of a bygone era with digital now reigning supreme, and speed is a top priority.
 While this is common among the millennial market, it would be wrong to assume those in older generations aren’t switching to a similar mindset.
 Albeit at a more leisurely pace.
 This was recently evidenced when a firm told us their 90-year-old client was thrilled to be using InfoTrack’s digital verification of identity tool during their onboarding.

 So, how can firms embrace these new client expectations?
 Technology is the obvious choice.
-Streamlining processes, increasing accessibility and making services easier are all benefits of adopting a digital conveyancing process.
+Streamlining processes, increasing accessibility, providing quotations online, and making services easier are all benefits of adopting a digital conveyancing process.
 Connectivity, regular updates and smart apps are cornerstones of the millennial experience.
 So, by addressing this generation with technology you not only meet but exceed expectations of the changing landscape.

 The adoption of electronic client onboarding solutions and digital signatures, all possible with already-available technology, will have a monumental impact.
 The best part is, it’s not only your clients that will receive an exceptional experience, so too will the users in your firm.